 So how can you fix macOS Mojave crashing at login?
-Luckily, this issue is nicely tackled with previously mentioned CleanMyMac tool developed by guys from MacPaw.
-It allows you to remove Login Items one by one so you can see which app was causing the macOS to crash.
-Disabling Login items with CleanMyMac at first may seem like an extra step but it’s worth it.
+Luckily, this issue is nicely tackled with the previously mentioned CleanMyMac X. It allows you to remove Login Items one by one so you can see which app was causing the macOS to crash.
+Disabling Login items with CleanMyMac at first may seem as an extra step, but it’s worth it.

-- Download CleanMyMac tool — a free download from developer’s site
+- Download CleanMyMac X — a free download from the developer’s site.

-- In the sidebar, find Extensions > Login items
+- In the sidebar, find Optimization > Login items.

-Using the same tool you can also trim down the so-called Launch Agents or Daemons.
-These are small helper applications that run in the background and extend the functionality of the main app, like Skype.
-Once again, your logic is to switch off one app at a time to see if fixes the problem.
+Using the same tool, you can also trim down the so-called Launch Agents or Daemons.
+These are small helper applications that run in the background and extend the main app’s functionality, like Skype.
+Once again, your logic is to switch off one app at a time to see if it fixes the problem.

 Delete specific plist files in Preferences

-A user on MacRumors forum suggested another possible solution.
-This annoying macOS Mojave Beta problem can be fixed by removing the potentially corrupted property list (plist) files in Preferences.
+A user on the MacRumors forum suggested another possible solution.
+This annoying macOS Mojave problem can be fixed by removing the potentially corrupted property list (plist) files in Preferences.
 These files contain individual user settings for various parts of the macOS (Finder, Desktop, Applications).
 Resetting them may be just the solution you need.
-To proceed, you will need to start your Mac in the Safe Mode.
+To proceed, you will need to start your Mac in safe mode.